 - Traditional resources are appropriately aligned to grade level standards

 - Text books

 - Manipulatives

-- Primary source materials
+- · Primary source materials

 - Digital resources are appropriately aligned to grade level standards

-- Interactive whiteboards
+- · Interactive whiteboards

 - Response systems

-- · Voting technologies
+- Voting technologies

 - One-to-one computers

-- Social networking sites
+- · Social networking sites

 - Blogs

 - Wikis

 - Discussion boards

 - Planned student assignments/work incorporate the use of traditional and/or digital resources, and facilitate learning of the standards

-- Planned student assignments/work incorporate the use of a variety of text types (including structures and nonfiction) and resources at the appropriate level of text complexity
+- ▼ Planned student assignments/work incorporate the use of a variety of text types (including structures and nonfiction) and resources at the appropriate level of text complexity

-- Planned student assignments/work require reasoning and explaining, modeling and using tools, seeing structure and generalizing of mathematics
+- ▼ Planned student assignments/work require reasoning and explaining, modeling and using tools, seeing structure and generalizing of mathematics

 - ✔ Planned resources include those specific to students' culture

 - Artifacts demonstrate the teacher helps others by sharing evidence of planning and implementing supporting resources aligned to grade level standards (e.g. PLC notes, emails, blogs, sample units, discussion group)

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Teacher plan does not include traditional and/or digital resources for use in standards-based units and lessons.
-Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons that do not support the lesson.
-Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons.
-Teacher plan includes traditional and/or digital resources for use in standards-based units and lessons and provides evidence of implementing traditional and/or digital resources to support teaching standards-based units Teacher helps others by sharing evidence of including and implementing traditional and/or digital resources to support teaching standards-based units and lessons. '' units and iessons.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Teacher plan does not Teacher plan includes Teacher plan includes Teacher plan includes Teacher helps others include traditional traditional and/or traditional and/or traditional and/or digital by sharing evidence and/or digital digital resources for digital resources for resources for use in of including and resources for use in use in standards- use in standards- standards-based units implementing standards-based units based units and based units and and lessons and traditional and/or and lessons. lessons that do not lessons. provides evidence of digital resources to support the lesson. implementing traditional support teaching and/or digital resources standards-based to support teaching units and lessons. standards-based units and lessons.